PlasmaPy/plasmapy.github.io/pages/index.md

 ```

 [PlasmaPy's documentation] contains more detailed [installation
-instructions].
+instructions][installation instructions].
 If you are unfamiliar with Python, please check out the
 [Python] website.

 ## Learn PlasmaPy